apicalshark/quantum-launcher/changelogs/unreleased.md

 - Overhauled the Launcher Setings menu

 # Elyby/littleskin integration

-- You can now login with elyby and littleskin accounts!
+- You can now log in with elyby and littleskin accounts!
 - Minecraft 1.21.5 and below support elyby and littleskin skins (b)

 # UI

 - Revamped all icons in the launcher (thanks, [Aurlt](https://github.com/Aurlt) !)
 - Overhauled launcher settings menu
 - Cleaned instance edit menu